 Stretches of the Atlantic were quite reminiscent of Big Sur, and there was so much to do from surfing, day trips to coastal cities just over the border in France, all-night (and morning) tapas crawls.

-…early evenings watching the sunset from one oceanfront restaurant or another…
+Early evenings were reserved for watching the sunset as I dined on pintxos in one oceanfront restaurant or another.

 San Sebastian, I will be back.
 After all, there’s room in my heart for two great loves.